ibbles/LearningUnreal/Niagara Fluids.md

 By having it disabled most of the time we can have a number of visualizers ready to go whenever we need to.
 Set Debug Draw > Grid by clicking the ⌵ button and select > Link Inputs > Emitter > EMITTER | and then the name of your grid in Parameters panel > Emitter Attributes.
 Select a grid attribute to visualize: Click Debug Draw > Vector Value > ⌵ button > Link Inputs > Emitter > EMITTER | GRID | attribute name.
+I don't know why, but we must also set Vector Index to the attribute index of the attribute selected for Vector Value.
+Either use a Grid 3D Get Grid Index From Name [[Niagara Dynamic Parameter]] or set to Link Inputs > Emitter > EMITTER . attribute name, if you have created such a emitter parameter.
+See _Attribute Index_ for details.
+The Plane parameter is used to control which subset of data from the grid to visualize.

 The Unit To World parameter tells the visualizer how to convert coordinates in the grid to coordinates in the world so that the rendered arrows shows up at the right place in the [[Viewport]].
 It is a matrix and while we can enter numbers manually if we want to,